 The top and side profiles of mechanical and functional metrics for the tethered mitral are shown in Fig. \ref{tetheredMetrics}.
 We observed that the softer material coefficients led to higher 1$^\text{st}$ principal stress and strain, more contact area, and less ROA.
 In addition, as the regurgitation severity increased (\textit{i.e.,} ROA), so did the stress and strain.
 Again, the color red in the contact area panels represents the contact area, and the color blue in the ROA panels represents the ROA.

-We ranked the mechanical and functional metrics from lowest to highest by regurgitation severity (Table \ref{tetheredMetricsRanking}A) and by material extensibility (Table \ref{tetheredMetricsRanking}B).
-In both cases, rankings across the mechanical and functional metrics were mostly maintained.
-A minor inconsistency in the ordering was observed, but the differences in the numerical values in situations with inconsistent ordering were negligible, possibly due to numerical errors, as shown in Appendix \ref{appendix:a}.
+In Fig. \ref{tetheredMetricsRanking}, we provided a heatmap for each mechanical and functional metric to illustrate the pattern of the metric by regurgitation severity (across the columns) and by material extensibility (across the rows).
+In both cases, the relative orderings across the mechanical and functional metrics were maintained, except for the first principal stress where negligible ordering inconsistency across regurgitant severity was observed.
 Altogether, this suggested that the relative ordering of the mechanical and functional metrics was maintained across diseased valves of similar geometries, for the range of material properties considered in the present work.
-That said, imprecise approximation of \textit{in vivo} leaflet tissue extensibility does not affect the comparative mechanical and functional outcomes across MVs of similar geometries, so long as the same material parameters were used across the population.
+Therefore, imprecise approximation of \textit{in vivo} leaflet tissue extensibility does not affect the validity of comparative mechanical and functional outcomes across MVs of similar geometries.